Calastrophe/pythonRSC/README.md

 With this program, you can generate bytecode from microcode files for Logisim or just emulate microcode files out right.
-Additionally, you can debug your program and see its every step.
+Additionally, you can debug your program and see its every step or even generate a control flow graph of your emulated program.

 # Installing pythonRSC
 To download the package, you can simply use pip.